eigerco/polka-storage/docs/src/pallets/storage-provider.md

     - `window_post_proof_type` - The proof type used by the storage provider for sealing sectors.
     - `sector_size` - Amount of space in each sector committed to the network by the storage provider.
     - `window_post_partition_sectors` - The number of sectors in each Window PoSt partition (proof).
-- `SectorPreCommitted` - A storage provider has pre-committed some new sector after publishing some new deal.
+- `SectorsPreCommitted` - A storage provider has pre-committed some new sectors after publishing some new deal.
   - `owner` - SS58 address of the storage provider.
+  - `sectors` - An array with information about the sectors that are pre-committed.
+This information includes:
+    - `seal_proof` - The seal proof type used.
-  - `sector` - The sector number being pre-committed.
+    - `sector_number` - The sector number that is pre-committed.
+    - `sealed_cid` - Commitment of replication.
+    - `deal_ids` - Deal IDs that are activated during pre-commit.
+    - `expiration` - Expiration of the pre-committed sector.
+    - `unsealed_cid` - Commitment of data.
-- `SectorProven` - A storage provider has proven a sector that they previously pre-committed.
+- `SectorsProven` - A storage provider has proven a sectors that they previously pre-committed.
   - `owner` - SS58 address of the storage provider.
+  - `sectors` - An array with information about the sectors that are proven.
+This information includes:
-  - `sector_number` - The sector number that was proven.
+    - `sector_number` - The sector number that is proven.
+    - `partition_number` - The partition number the proven sector is in.
+    - `deadline_idx` - The deadline index assigned to the proven sector.
 - `SectorSlashed` - A previously pre-committed sector, but not proven, has been slashed by the system because it has expired.
   - `owner` - SS58 address of the storage provider.
   - `sector_number` - The sector number that has been slashed because of expiry.